buildingSMART-Finland/InfraModel/markdown/basedata.md

 It is recommended that surfaces are described top-down.
 Individual layer surfaces are constructed as explained above.
 A surface may be part of a plan described in "IM_plan" \<Feature>.
 A "IM_coding" \<Feature> extension provides surface classifications.
-The technical properties of each soil layer between two surfaces may be given in "IM_soil" <Feature> extension described above.
+The technical properties of each soil layer between two surfaces may be given in "IM_soil" \<Feature> defined in {{refsec soilpropertiesext}}.

 ![Ground layer model]({{figure SurfacesMaaperamalli.png}} "Ground layer model"){{figst groundlayermodel}}